reasonml/reasonml.github.io/docs/module.md

 ### Extending module signatures

-Like modules themselves, module signatures can also be extended using `include`:
+Like modules themselves, module signatures can also be extended by other module signatures using `include`:

 ```reason
 module type BaseComponent = {